philipmjohnson/fluttermonarchlayout/README.md

 ### Monarch (iPhone 13 Pro)

-This image is a screenshot from the [Monarch](https://monarchapp.io/) UI development environment:
+This image is a screenshot from the [Monarch](https://monarchapp.io/) UI development environment, which is set to emulate the iPhone 13 Pro platform:

 <img width="600px"  src="https://raw.githubusercontent.com/philipmjohnson/fluttermonarchlayout/main/images/monarch-iPhone13Pro.png">